(2023) No BS Tips On How To Edit a Podcast

 Editing a podcast takes time—there's no getting around it!

-If your podcast editing space is a messy, cluttered, or uninspiring, it's going to be a lot harder for you to relax and lose yourself in the work.
+If your podcast editing space is messy, cluttered, or uninspiring, it's going to be a lot harder for you to relax and lose yourself in the work.
 Not good!

 If you do your editing in your home office or studio, we recommend cleaning things up a bit.
 If your editing space is a shared workspace, then we'd recommend asking your co-workers to respect the boundaries you've set up for yourself.
 Sometimes that's all it takes!